Community languages professional learning

 Courses and workshops for your school

-Program education officers offer a range of education and training activities either at your community language school or at an outside venue, together with other community languages schools.
+Program education officers offer a range of education and training activities either online or at your community language school or at an outside venue, together with other community languages schools.

 Workshop topics include: